fenzaiway/some-stars/README.md

 *   [firecrawl/open-lovable](https://github.com/firecrawl/open-lovable) - 🔥 Clone and recreate any website as a modern React app in seconds

-*   [iOfficeAI/AionUi](https://github.com/iOfficeAI/AionUi) - Free, local, open-source GUI app for Gemini CLI,Claude Code,Codex,Qwen Code, etc — Better Chat UI, WebUI, Multi-agent, Multi-LLMs, MCP  & more | 🌟 Star if you like it!
+*   [iOfficeAI/AionUi](https://github.com/iOfficeAI/AionUi) - Free, local, open-source GUI app for Gemini CLI, Claude Code, Codex, Qwen Code, and more — Enhanced Chat UI, WebUI, Multi-Agent & Multi-LLM, MCP Integration | 🌟 Star if you like it!

 *   [coze-dev/coze-studio](https://github.com/coze-dev/coze-studio) - An AI agent development platform with all-in-one visual tools, simplifying agent creation, debugging, and deployment like never before.
 Coze your way to AI Agent creation.